hashicorp/design-system/website/docs/patterns/multi-select-patterns/partials/interaction-concepts/interaction-concepts.md

-When combining a Multi-select pattern with filtering, sorting, pagination, etc, you _will_ encounter confusing scenarios about how selected results should be persisted across different pages and what the user expects when traversing large data sets.
+When combining a Multi-select pattern with filtering, sorting, or pagination, you may encounter complex scenarios regarding how selected results should be persisted across pages and what the user expects when traversing large data sets.

-These interaction guidelines are _not exhaustive_, but instead should serve as conversation starters between design and engineering for how best to handle the user experience.
+These interaction guidelines are not fully comprehensive.
+They should instead be considered as conversation starters between design and engineering on how best to optimize the user experience.

 !!!
 Info